okjason-source/video-prompt-generator/README.md

 7. Edit or refine your generated prompt
 7. Copy the formatted output - done!

 **Both modes available in one interface!** Just switch the dropdown.
+Download PWA for quick access.

 ### Features